5 Complex Numbers

 Remark 30: Principal Value

 The argument of a complex number is not uniquely defined.
 We can always add an integer number of times \(2 \pi\) to the argument to specify the same point.
 We usually use the convention to choose the argument in the interval \((-\pi, \pi]\).
 This is called the principal value of the argument function.
-Therefore the complex numbers in the upper half plane have a positive argument, and in the lower half plane have a negative argument.
+Therefore the complex numbers in the upper half plane have a positive argument, and the ones in the lower half plane have a negative argument.

 Example 31